-The latest update of The COPD-X Plan: Australian and New Zealand Guidelines for the Management of COPD has been provided by Lung Foundation Australia in conjunction with the Thoracic Society of Australia and New Zealand following the March and June 2019 meetings of the COPD-X Guidelines Committee.
+The latest update of The COPD-X Plan: Australian and New Zealand Guidelines for the Management of COPD has been provided by Lung Foundation Australia in conjunction with the Thoracic Society of Australia and New Zealand following the August 2019 meetings of the COPD-X Guidelines Committee.

 Implications for Clinical Practice

 All changes made to the document are outlined below and those highlighted in yellow in the PDF document are differentiated as the most significant and likely to have an impact on clinical practice.

 C1 Aetiology and natural history